-In order to comply with Standard IV.B.1.i, the Board of Trustees committed to ongoing professional development as evidenced by Board Policy/Administrative Procedure 2740 Trustee Professional Development (CC-20) and Best Practices Agreement (CC-21).
-To demonstrate its commitment and actions to sustain its efforts to be fully engaged with all aspects of the accreditation process, the Board developed and adopted a "Professional Development 2012/2013 Calendar" of activities (CC-22) that includes professional development activities in the area of accreditation.
-Since November 2011, Trustees have participated in the following professional development activities involving the accreditation process (CC-23):
+In order to comply with Standard IV.B.1.i, the Board of Trustees committed to and participated in ongoing professional development as evidenced by Board Policy/Administrative Procedure 2740 Trustee Professional Development (CC-23) and Best Practices Agreement (CC-24).
+To demonstrate its commitment and actions to sustain its efforts to be fully engaged with all aspects of the accreditation process, the Board developed and adopted a "Professional Development 2012/2013 Calendar" of activities (CC-25) that also includes professional development activities in the area of accreditation.
+Since November 2011, Trustees have participated in the following professional development activities involving the accreditation process (CC-26):

-- Visit by Barbara Beno, Ph.D., President, Accrediting Commission for Community and Junior Colleges (ACCJC), 11/2011 - Community College League of California Conference, 01/2012 - Special Board Meeting with John Didion, Executive Vice Chancellor of Human Resources and Educational Services for Rancho Santiago Community College District, 02.22.12 - Role of the Faculty in Accreditation Processes Within the VCCCD presented by Moorpark College Academic Senate President, Oxnard College Academic Senate President, and Ventura College Academic Senate President, 02.22.12 - Role of the Academic Senates/Areas of Authority and Responsibility presented by Moorpark College Academic Senate President, Oxnard College Academic Senate President, and Ventura College Academic Senate President, 03.13.12

-- Community College League of California Conference, Annual Trustees Conference, 05/2012 - Ad Hoc Strategic Planning Committee and Chancellor Visit with Barbara Beno, Ph.D., President, Accrediting Commission for Community and Junior Colleges (ACCJC), 05.02.12
+- Visit by Barbara Beno, Ph.D., President, Accrediting Commission for Community and Junior Colleges (ACCJC), 11.08.2011 - Community College League of California Conference, 01.27-30.2012 - Special Board Meeting with John Didion, Executive Vice Chancellor of Human Resources and Educational Services for Rancho Santiago Community College District, 02.22.12 - Role of the Faculty in Accreditation Processes Within the VCCCD presented by Moorpark College Academic Senate President, Oxnard College Academic Senate President, and Ventura College Academic Senate President, 02.22.12 - Role of the Academic Senates/Areas of Authority and Responsibility presented by Moorpark College Academic Senate President, Oxnard College Academic Senate President, and Ventura College Academic Senate President, 03.13.12 - Ad Hoc Strategic Planning Committee and Chancellor Visit with Barbara Beno, Ph.D., President, Accrediting Commission for Community and Junior Colleges (ACCJC), 05.02.12 - Community College League of California Conference, Annual Trustees Conference, 05.04-06.2012